zchcai/fuzzing-tutorial/libFuzzer/libFuzzerTutorial.md

 ./libxml2-v2.9.2-fsanitize_fuzzer -dict=afl/dictionaries/xml.dict  # Press Ctrl-C in 10-20 seconds
 ```

 Did you see the difference?
+> For around 10 seconds running, the first only covered 1423 but the second covered 2135.

 Now create a corpus directory and run for real on all CPUs:
 ```shell